 - Ghosting: When you can see through the page.
 It hasn’t gone through the page but you can see it.

-Although reduced with this paper, you’ll notice in my pictures there is some ghosting with this notebook.
-I do not find it troublesome.
-Interestingly, one of my fountain pens did bleed through this paper slightly.
-I should mention I’ve used that fountain pen with the same ink in other sections of my journal without problems.
+I should mention I’ve used that fountain pen with the same ink (so pretty) in other sections of my journal without problems.

 The pens I used on my page are as follows: